horijon/Multithreading/readme.txt

 and another for its local sub-tasks.
 If any other threads are idle and any other thread has sub-tasks, then the idle thread will steal the sub-task from the tail of the local queue of another thread and execute it.
 While using ForkJoinPool, we need to be careful that all the sub-tasks will be independent of each other.
-It is usually used in case of ...

 # Java Memory Model
 -> "happens before" style.